An Overview of Security Deposits in Connecticut: A Primer for Landlords and Tenants

 Ultimately, it is critical for tenants and landlords to be aware of the rules and regulations surrounding security deposits.
 The rules are designed to protect both landlords and tenants; however, they can also be a trap for the unwary.
-If you have questions about security deposits in Connecticut, or if you want to know how to retrieve a security deposit that you think is owed to you, please contact Mahon, Quinn & Mahon, P.C. for a free consultation.
+If you have questions about security deposits in Connecticut, or if you want to know more about CT security deposit law, or how to retrieve a security deposit that you think is owed to you, please contact Mahon, Quinn & Mahon, P.C. for a free consultation.

 This Newsbrief is for informational purposes only.
 It should not be construed as legal advice.
 As always, please contact our office for specific questions and concerns.